This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 When we visited Salem for the second time, we had a car which allowed us to visit the Pioneer Village (where the opening scenes and Sanderson house was filmed) as well as Max and Dani’s house which sits a little further outside the centre of the city.

-I put together a quick YouTube video showing the locations and where to find them which you can find here, along with other sights in Salem to see if you’d like to tour it virtually through this vlog:
+I put together a Salem YouTube video showing the locations and where to find them which you can find here, along with other sights in Salem to see if you’d like to tour it virtually through this vlog:

 4. The Witch House

-Located next to Ropes Mansion (Allison’s house from Hocus Pocus) is the Witch House.
 It stands out quite strongly on this main road into the centre of the city and looks like the kind of house I would live in myself.

 A dark grey colour with little windows and light, you can enter via the back door to find a very small gift shop with memorabilia you can purchase about Salem.